Edward Espe Brown: San Francisco

-Brown helped to found Greens Restaurant in San Francisco.
-He and founding chef Deborah Madison wrote The Greens Cookbook in 1987.
+Brown helped to found the vegetarian Greens Restaurant in San Francisco.
+He and founding chef Deborah Madison wrote the vegetarian cookbook, The Greens Cookbook in 1987.

 Later years

 Brown leads the Peaceful Sea Sangha in Fairfax, Marin County, California and is a member of the Soto Zen Buddhist Association.
 Brown makes his living by teaching meditation in his home and by giving baking and cooking workshops at Zen centers in the United States, Canada and Austria.
 Brown tells his students that "every dough is different, just as every day is different".
 He also says that baking and living both come down to the same thing: "developing attention and awareness".

 He combines zazen with qigong, yoga, and handwriting change, so that some critics call his teaching style "Zen Lite".
 Brown told Carol Ness, writing for the San Francisco Chronicle, "I'm not insistent on the forms.
 We're not all serious and sober.
 We sit and we talk."

 Brown is the subject of the 2007 documentary film How to Cook Your Life by Doris Dörrie, in which he and Dörrie suggest embracing joy and spirit within food habits.
 "When you’re cooking, you’re not just cooking, you’re not just working on food...you’re also working on yourself, you’re working on other people."
 He also appears in Spiritual Revolution (2008), a less well-known film by Alan Swyer.